Getting Started Guide for Zello Work

 Effective communication requires more than one person, so it's time to invite your coworkers to join Zello from their Device.
 You can do this in a couple of ways:

-Now that you have created a network account and added users, you can test Zello by contacting someone on your Contacts list.
-Initially, all users added to a network will appear as contacts for each other and are placed in a default channel named "Everyone".
+Now that you have created a network and added users, you can test Zello by contacting someone from the contacts page of your Zello App.
 Admins can later edit user contacts and channels from the Management Console.

 To test your network:

-- From any device connected to the network, go to the Contacts list and select a Contact showing in Available status (solid green circle)
+1. From any device connected to the network, go to the Contacts list and select a Contact in Available status (solid green circle).

-- Listen for an audio confirmation from your Contact.
+3. Listen for an audio confirmation from your Contact.
 The talk circle turns green when you are receiving a message.

 - Available: Solid green circle with a checkmark indicates the user is online and all messages will play in real-time

 - Busy: Solid orange circle indicates Zello will not play audio in real-time but will, instead, save messages to History for later listening

 - Standby: Hollow green circle indicates the Internet connection is lost or Zello is not running.
 Missed messages will be automatically played when the user returns to “Available" status.

 - Offline: Hollow gray circle indicates the user is not signed into the app.
 The user cannot receive messages while in Offline status.
 However, they will receive any missed messages sent within 7 days of going Offline once back in "Available" status.